 Idle Air Screw: 1T 15mins

-Note: this adjustment is not sensitive -- in order to see any change you will need to adjust by minimum 1/4 of a turn.
+Note: this adjustment is not sensitive -- to see any change, you will need to adjust by a minimum of 1/4 of a turn.

 Low-Speed Fuel Screw: The low-speed fuelling is affecting mainly the throttle response and partially the mid-range fuelling.
-By closing the low-speed fuel screw you can make the engine more responsive and reactive however it can become too lean and can start to lose some power in the mid-range, and can damage the lower connecting rod bearing.
+By closing the low-speed fuel screw, you can make the engine more responsive and reactive; however, it can become too lean and start to lose some power in the mid-range and damage the lower connecting rod bearing.

-High-Speed FUEL Screw: This is the most important adjustment on this carburetor.
-This jet is responsible for the majority of fuel delivery and has the biggest effect on increasing and decreasing the exhaust gas temperature to find the optimum setup.
+High-Speed Fuel Screw: This is the most important adjustment on this carburetor.
+This jet is responsible for most fuel delivery and has the biggest effect on increasing and decreasing the exhaust gas temperature to find the optimum setup.

-Enrichment Circuit: There is an additional fuel circuit that is delivering fuel from the metering chamber through the throttle shaft into the bore of the carburetor from the throttle opening 50-100% approximately.
+Enrichment Circuit: An additional fuel circuit is delivering fuel from the metering chamber through the throttle shaft into the bore of the carburetor from the throttle opening 50-100% approximately.
 This is a fixed volume of fuel governed by the machining in the Tillotson factory and is not adjustable.

 Butterfly Opening: It is recommended not to open the butterfly speed screw on this carburetor.
-By doing so will open the fuelling passage from the Low-speed system and will start to over fuel off-throttle and typically the throttle response will be worse.
+Doing so will open the fueling passage from the Low-speed system and start to over fuel off-throttle, and typically, the throttle response will be worse.

 The recommended interval for maintenance or overhauling of this carburetor would be after 3 days of operation approximately.
-At this point, the metering and pump diaphragms can start to lose their shape and the pump capacity can be less which will mean it would be necessary to have a richer setting to compensate for the lack of pumping capability of the diaphragm.
-It will still function however if the kit is not replaced so regular.
+At this point, the metering and pump diaphragms can start to lose their shape.
+The pump capacity can be less, which means it would be necessary to have a richer setting to compensate for the diaphragm's lack of pumping capability.
+It will still function, however, if the kit is not replaced so regularly.

-Once the pressure is sealing well it is only necessary to fit a DG Half Kit (DG1HB) which is replacing the diaphragms and gaskets.
-If there is a slight leak found when popping off the carb it is then necessary to fit a complete repair kit (RK1HB).
+Once the pressure is sealing well, it is only necessary to fit a DG Half Kit (DG1HB), replacing the diaphragms and gaskets.
+If there is a slight leak found when popping off the carb, it is necessary to fit a complete repair kit (RK1HB).